Abdur-Rehman-97/R-Programming/README.md

+This repo contain notes of R programming course of Data science Speciliazation offered by John Hopkins University on Courera.
 ## Welcome to R-Programming

 R is a programming language and software environment for statistical analysis, graphics representation and reporting suppoerted by R foundation.
 R was created by by Ross Ihaka and Robert Gentleman at the University of Auckland, New Zealand.
 It is available freely under GNU General Public License.
 R is widely used among statisticians and data miners for developing statistical softwares and data analysis.